opizzatodx/lagent/README.md

 ```

 The Chat app has two tabs:
-* The chat interface: You can chat about your usage of a specific license.
+* The chat interface: You can chat about your use of a specific license.
   * For example, you can ask: 'Can I use GPL for personal use?'
   * You must clear the chat history ("clear" button) to start a new conversation and reset the context from the previous one.

 ![Chat tab of L'Agent.](./assets/images/lagent_chat.png)

 * The license database: Displays all the licenses supported by the chat.
-  * Select a license in the table to see its content and the list of usage cases.
+  * Select a license in the table to see its content and the list of use cases.

 ![Licenses tab of L'Agent.](./assets/images/lagent_licenses.png)

 ## CLI for preprocessing

-* Run the usage case generator on a specific license
+* Run the use case generator on a specific license

 ```sh
 python cli.py -t cecill-2.1